The studio were engaged to refurbish and relaunch the restaurant which had been operating on Level One of the Club.

-Caroline Beresford Design have had the pleasure of completing a centre analysis of Greenwood Plaza in North Sydney.
-This analysis addressed areas of change needed within the centre in an attempt to modernise the space and instill a sense of place.
-Working with the existing elements a new palette for the exterior of the building was developed to enhance the street presence.
+Caroline Beresford Design have had the pleasure of completing a Place Audit of Greenwood Plaza in North Sydney.
+This analysis addressed areas of change needed within the centre in an attempt to modernise the space and instil a stronger sense of place.
+We introduced updates to several areas within the centre.

 DARLING HARBOUR, SYDNEY

-Caroline Beresford Design were engaged by Mirvac to assist with the upgrade of the foodcourt with in the shopping centre.
+Caroline Beresford Design were engaged by Mirvac to assist with the upgrade of the food court within the centre.

-The brief was to work with the existing flooring and ceiling finishes while creating a welcoming, current space with an earthy feel.
-New furniture, wall finishes and decor items were selected to portray the new design aesthetic.
-While a new layout was designed to create more flow through the space.
+The brief was to work with the existing flooring and ceiling finishes whilst creating a welcoming space with an earthy feel.
+New furniture, wall finishes and decor items were selected which introduced a fresh aesthetic.
+A new layout was designed to create improved foot traffic flow throughout the space.

 The Drink Hive team strive to transcend the standard retail space, creating a shopping ‘experience’ for the customer.
 Caroline and her team created a unique space layered with ply cube shelving, deep charcoal paint, polished concrete floors, oxidised copper and cascading greenery.
 Clever branding and signage were integrated to separate the space from other tenancies within Saporium Rosebery complex.

 The Drink Hive was launched late November 2016.